 The mission of Water and Sewer Services is to provide uninterrupted potable water and sanitary sewer services to its customers while meeting state and federal regulations.

 Administration provides coordination and support for all Department activities involving the EPA, the TCEQ, the Texas Department of Transportation, Jefferson County, engineering/consulting firms, construction contractors, and other City departments.
-The engineering section conducts water and sanitary sewer system studies; design water and sanitary sewer rehabilitation projects; and develops and manages Capital Programs projects.
+The engineering section conducts water and sanitary sewer system studies; designs water and sanitary sewer rehabilitation projects; and develops and manages Capital Programs projects.

-Sewer Collection and Maintenance maintains 760 miles of sanitary sewer collection lines, 10,900 sanitary sewer manholes, 78 sanitary sewer and 10 storm sewer lift stations, several large motors and pumps and 15 miles of levee systems at the constructed wetlands.
+Sewer Collection and Maintenance maintain 760 miles of sanitary sewer collection lines, 10,900 sanitary sewer manholes, 78 sanitary sewer and 10 storm sewer lift stations, several large motors and pumps, and 15 miles of levee systems at the constructed wetlands.
 This Division also installs new sanitary sewer line extensions.
 A pipe bursting crew has been established and is rehabilitating approximately 3,000 feet of sanitary sewer lines a month.

 Water Quality Control